anubissbe/knowledgehub/docs/WEBSOCKET_FIX_SUMMARY.md

-# WebSocket Connection Fix Summary
+# WebSocket and CORS Fix Summary

 ## Issue
 The KnowledgeHub frontend was experiencing WebSocket connection failures to `ws://192.168.1.25:3000/ws/notifications`.